• ECTS

 a) Evolution of the definition of economics

-b) Brief presentation of the history of Game Theory.
+b) A brief history of Game Theory.

 a.1) Simultaneous and dynamic games

-- Representation of a game in normal form
+- Representation of a normal-form game

-- Extensive form representation
+- Extensive representation

 a.2) Balance in dominant strategies.